 What are the types of evidence typically submitted in an heirship proceeding?

-What you should be looking for depending upon the type of probate case he will be involved with
+What you should be looking for depends upon the type of probate case he will be involved with

 I will say at this stage that having your attorney during an heirship proceeding and probate court case is that having your lawyer can be extremely helpful and making sure that you and your loved one are cared for in the best way.
 Having an attorney who is experienced in handling complex probate matters will help you be able to sort through some of the more difficult circumstances and provide you with advice on how to proceed.
 Many probate courts around Texas require that you have your attorney to guide you and shepherd you through the process.
 With so much that can occur beyond your control within a probate case, you must be able to have an attorney not only for guidance before giving you a perspective on the case when he might feel that things are going poorly or that the case has gotten out of control.